Laura Whittle

-Laura Whittle (née Kenney; 27 June 1985) a Scottish long-distance runner.
+Laura Whittle (née Kenney; born 27 June 1985) a Scottish long-distance runner.

 Whittle was born to an English father and Scottish mother.
 Her father competed for Scotland in the marathon and cross-country running and motivated Laura to run in a club when she was 11 years old.

 At the 2006 European Cross Country Championships she won a team gold medal in the under-23 women's race.
 She won the 5000 metre title at the 2007 European Athletics U23 Championships.

 Whittle finished 38th at the 2008 IAAF World Cross Country Championships – Senior women's race.
 She also finished 8th at the 2009 IAAF World Athletics Final.
 Whittle also competed at the 2014 Commonwealth Games.